Dedicated Maryland Mesothelioma Lawyers

 We Can Help You Fight Back

-Koonz, McKenney, Johnson, DePaolis & Lightfoot, L.L.P., has been helping injured victims demand fair compensation for more than 35 years now.
-Yes, our personal injury attorneys regularly receive awards recognizing them as some of the nation’s best lawyers.
-And yes, our firm is widely considered one of the best personal injury law firm in Maryland.
-But the bottom line is this: we have won a staggering $1 billion in compensation for our clients over the years.
-Enough said.
+Koonz McKenney Johnson & DePaolis LLP has been helping injured victims demand fair compensation for more than 35 years now.
+Our personal injury attorneys regularly receive awards recognizing them as some of the nation’s best lawyers.
+And our firm is widely considered one of the best personal injury law firm in Maryland.
+Over the years, we have won a staggering $1 billion in compensation for our clients.

 What Our Clients Say